 Applying and colouring SFX silicone prosthetic pieces

 Coat the back of the prosthetic with prosaide or similar and then coat the skin area where it's to be applied.
+You only require a thin layer of adhesive.
 Ensure the glue is dry before gently applying.
 If a mistake is made, use 99% alcohol to deactivate the glue and then reapply.

-When applying prosaide, make sure it isn't too thick.
+When applying prosaide or fake-up adhesive, make sure it isn't too thick.
 The adhesive is dry when clear.
 If you apply too much, it will take much longer to dry.
 If you can see white spots, it isn't dry and will not stick.